EMAIL: Santiago.S.Urena@gmail.com – Guillermo.SandiUrena@ucr.ac.cr

 BRIEF DESCRIPTION OF RESEARCH INTERESTS:

-We are interested in designing strategies to assess the effectiveness of instructional methodologies and learning environments (such as academic labs and research experiences) to promote intellectual skills associated with scientific development.
-One of our major interests is research on learning in the chemistry laboratory.
-For this purpose, we have used phenomenological approaches to study what happens in different laboratory in an attempt to gain understanding of learning in this complex environment.
-In related work we are using Ellen Langer’s Mindfulness Theory as framework to analyze qualitative data from our own studies and from research published over the past 20 years.
+Characterization of successful experimental learning experiences using Langer’s Mindfulness Theory.
+We have used phenomenological approaches to study what happens in different laboratory instructional styles in an attempt to gain understanding of learning in this complex environment.
+Currently, we are using Ellen Langer’s Mindfulness Theory as framework to analyze qualitative data from our own studies and from research published over the past 20 years.
 Through this approach, we intend to capture empirical evidence that is diverse in terms of institution, student body, instructor expertise, and nature of intervention utilized.
 Characterization of these learning experiences with this unique framework will advance our understanding of what makes learning in the laboratory more effective.

 The exploration of how students use online faculty rating sites and their perceived usefulness were among the initial ideas generated in consultation with the undergraduates.
 Besides assessment of instruction, undergraduates have focused on study habits of General Chemistry students, and participation of foreign-educated faculty in chemistry education in the US and its impact on curriculum.
 Recently, a group of students with a keen interest in History of Chemistry have investigated the occurrence of Multiple Discoveries in chemistry and the way they are presented in General Chemistry, as well as their potential as pedagogical tools.
 In a current study, undergraduates seek to characterize the use and conceptualization of Lewis structures by chemistry majors (novices) and instructors (experts).
 A cross-sectional approach furnishes qualitative and quantitative data of students at four stages in the program.
 In a second phase, this study intends to develop (design and pilot test) a pedagogical approach to effectively facilitate learning of the topic.
 This study contributes to international chemical education by analyzing evidence in light of findings drawn with student populations in other countries.